allenz2423/financebot/README.md

 > I would not expect the highest code quality out of this since it was a
 > project made on a whim.
 If you have bugs please raise them and let me
 > know about them or if you have a fix.
+> This project is vibecoded slop.
+Do not complain if functionalities are
+> broken.
+Just fork and fix.
+I'm sure your agentic harness could cobble
+> up some slop fix too.

 A personal finance operating system for Discord.
 Delilah connects to your bank data, an LLM, web search, and an isolated sandbox to give you